Sefikcan/Kanbersky.Debezium/README.md

 - In addition to the ability to follow the entire table in the database, it also allows you to follow the changes made in certain columns in the table.

+# Project Notes
+- All project has own docker-compose file.
+Because each service has its own database.
+- This project was created specifically for .net to show how to use Debezium in databases such as SQL, Mongo, PostgreSQL.
+- Just go to the projects home directory and run the <code>docker-compose up </code> command.
+- Subsequently, You can go to http://host.docker.internal:xxxx/swagger address and tests debezium operation.

+# Tech Stack
+- .Net 6
+- Docker
+- PostgreSQL
+- Entity Framework Core
+- MongoDB